HPH-Fabrication-Addins/cinx-api-docs/source/includes/_purchase-orders.md

 ```
 `GET`

-This request will be used to get the details of a specific purchase order.
+This endpoint will be used to get the details of a specific purchase order.
 Note: This response will include the purchase order’s items.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/po/{cinx_guid}**